Understanding Motion Graphics and Why They Matter

 Animation is a broad category.
-It includes everything from hand-drawn cartoons to 3D character animation.
-These formats are built around storytelling, world-building, and character development.
-Think animated movies, short films, or games where the narrative is the focus.
+It covers everything from hand-drawn cartoons and stop motion to 3D characters and cinematic sequences.
+These formats are often built around storytelling, world-building, and character development.
+Think animated films, short stories, or games where the narrative takes centre stage.

 These days, when people think of motion graphics, they usually picture something digital.
 Maybe it's made in After Effects, or built straight into a slick website.
 But the idea behind motion graphics actually started way before computers were even a thing.